Marina Diamandis: 2012–2016: Electra Heart and Froot

-2017–2019: Stage name change and Love + Fear
+2017–2022: Love + Fear and Ancient Dreams in a Modern Land

 In June 2016, Diamandis told Fuse that she had begun writing new material for upcoming songs.
 In December 2016, electronic group Clean Bandit confirmed that "Disconnect", a song they had performed with Diamandis at the 2015 Coachella Valley Music and Arts Festival, would be released on their new album.
 It was released as a single in June 2017, and she performed it with them at Glastonbury.

 To mark a new stage in her career, Diamandis announced via Twitter in 2018 that she would be dropping her "and the Diamonds" moniker to release music as simply "Marina".
 She explained that "It took me well over a year to figure out that a lot of my identity was tied up in who I was as an artist and there wasn't much left of who I was".